 There are about six hundred thousand people experiencing homelessness in America every year.
 That number ebbs and flows.
 It was lower around 2016, but higher in the years after the recession.
 It's a relatively static range, accounting for under 0.2% of our population.

 We are fast approaching three million migrants arriving in the United States every year.

-No homelessness system is a match for the migrant crisis, not in New York City, not anywhere in America
+Our homelessness system is simply no match for the migrant crisis, not in the United States, and not in New York City.